maks/MGit/README.md

 If you want to help improve this project, contributions are very welcome.

-Fork from this repo: [sheimi/SGit](https://github.com/sheimi/SGit), create a new branch, commit your changes and then send a pull request against the **master** branch of this repo.
+Fork from this repo, create a new branch, commit your changes and then send a pull request against the **master** branch of this repo.